 We often hear that the ability to track and act on repeating unnecessary costs delivers almost instant ROI to customers.
 Let alone the usual admin-associated savings.

-Successfully managing employee absence is vital to anyone running a business, especially a small business.
+Successfully managing employee absences using holiday management software is vital to anyone running a business, especially a small business.